divyanshgandhi/doggo/README.md

-# web_doggo
+# Sample for the series 'web'

-The cutest little web app I made, view doggos on the click of a button
+The cutest little web app I made, view doggos on the click of a button.
+This website uses simplest HTML, CSS and JavaScript.
+I made this while learning about AJAX and APIs.
+This uses my favourite API which returns a new doggo image with every response.

+Future updates I might work on -
+Adding breed options
+Searching
+Downloading/wallpaper

+Open for any suggestion in the issues section.